 Another trend is the development of minimally invasive surgical techniques for removing teratomas.
 Laparoscopic and robotic surgery allow surgeons to remove teratomas through small incisions, resulting in less pain, shorter hospital stays, and faster recovery times for patients.
 These techniques are particularly useful for removing ovarian teratomas, as they can preserve fertility in women who wish to have children in the future.

 Data from recent studies suggest that the incidence of teratomas is increasing, possibly due to improved diagnostic methods and increased awareness of these tumors.
-However, the overall prognosis for individuals with teratomas remains good, especially for those with mature, benign tumors.
+That said, the overall prognosis for individuals with teratomas remains good, especially for those with mature, benign tumors.
 The survival rate for individuals with malignant teratomas has also improved in recent years, thanks to advances in chemotherapy and radiation therapy.

 Popular opinions among healthcare professionals regarding teratomas include the importance of early diagnosis and treatment, the need for individualized treatment plans based on the specific characteristics of each tumor, and the value of multidisciplinary care involving surgeons, oncologists, radiologists, and other specialists.
 There is also a growing consensus that long-term follow-up is essential for individuals with teratomas, as these tumors can sometimes recur or develop into cancer years after initial treatment.